Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Introduction

 \section{Introduction}

 Throughout this paper, a \emph{geodesic submanifold} will always mean a properly immersed totally geodesic subspace, and a geodesic submanifold is called \emph{maximal} if it is not contained in a proper geodesic submanifold of larger dimension.
+Here and throughout a finite volume complex hyperbolic $n$-manifold will always have complex dimension $n$.
 In this paper, we will prove the following.

-\begin{thm}[Arithmeticity] Suppose that $n \ge 2$ and $M$ is a finite volume complex hyperbolic $n$-manifold containing infinitely many maximal totally geodesic submanifolds of dimension at least $2$.
+\begin{thm}[Arithmeticity] Suppose that $n \ge 2$ and $M$ is a finite volume complex hyperbolic $n$-manifold containing infinitely many maximal totally geodesic submanifolds of real dimension at least $2$.
 Then $M$ is arithmetic. \end{thm}

 In previous work, we proved arithmeticity of \emph{real} hyperbolic manifolds containing infinitely many maximal geodesic subspaces of dimension at least two \cite[Thm.\ 1.1]{BFMS}, which answered a question independently due to Alan Reid and Curtis McMullen \cite{Curt}.
 As in that case, Theorem~\ref{thm:main} can be restated purely in terms of homogeneous dynamics, where one obtains the exact same statement as \cite[Thm.\ 1.5]{BFMS}.
 We also note that, after learning of our result, Baldi and Ullmo recently gave a very different proof of Theorem \ref{thm:main} in the special case of totally geodesic complex subvarieties \cite{BaldiUllmo}.